iamenochlee/frontendmentor/huddle-landing-page-with-curved-sections-master/README.md

 ### Useful resources

-- [Centering Divs](https://blog.hubspot.com/website/center-div-css#:~:text=You%20can%20do%20this%20by,the%20div)%20vertically%20and%20horizontally.) - This was helpful in centering the boxes in this exercise, highly recommended.
 - [Working with Images](https://www.w3schools.com/css/css3_images.asp) - This is an amazing article which helped me finally understand images.
 I'd recommend it to anyone still learning this concept.
 - [Sass Files not rendering images](https://stackoverflow.com/questions/50205831/my-scss-files-wont-load-on-github-html-pages-for-some-reason)
 - [W3 resources on Form Validation](https://www.w3resource.com/javascript/form/javascript-sample-registration-form-validation.php)